Alec Smith: Life abroad

 By 1976, the Rhodesian Bush War was escalating and many White soldiers were recalled to active duty.
 Smith was called up, but declined to serve and relocated overseas to London.
 His half-brother Robert, similarly alienated from Rhodesian politics, had been living in the United Kingdom since 1970.
 The elder Smith seemed to accept his son's decision and the two remained in regular contact via letter and telephone.

 Whilst living in London, Smith met Elisabeth Knudsen, an exchange student from Norway.
-The couple eventually married in Oslo, in June 1979, but his parents were not in attendance at the ceremony.
-Smith had invited his parents to attend the wedding and though his father was anxious to do so, he was denied an entry permit by the Norwegian government.
+The couple eventually married in Oslo in June 1979, but his parents, despite being invited, were denied entry to attend the ceremony by the Norwegian government.
 Ian Smith later related considerable bitterness over the refusal of the international community to recognise Rhodesia, and described the Norway incident as 'the final straw'.
-Following an attempt at power-sharing with Abel Muzorewa as Prime Minister, under which the territory was renamed Zimbabwe Rhodesia, the territory finally achieved recognition as Zimbabwe in early-1980.

 Life in Zimbabwe

 Smith finally returned to Zimbabwe between December 1979 and March 1980.
 He remained ostracised by some White Zimbabweans who considered him a traitor, and more than a few Black Zimbabweans who refused to accept him due to his family.
 However, he and Elisabeth settled into an otherwise mundane family life, reconciling with his father.

 During the 1980s and early-1990s, Smith held a number of jobs including, from 1991 to 1996, managing director of a professional football team, the Black Aces.
 Although not an ordained priest, he became a reserve chaplain in the new Zimbabwe National Army.
 Alec and Elisabeth Smith had three children – two daughters and one son.
-Ian Smith's family role as a grandfather offered him some solace after Janet's death in 1994.

 Smith later became his father's business partner.
 In this capacity, he assisted in the editing of his father's memoirs and assumed the management of the family's agricultural interests, including the estate at Shurugwi.
 In 1984, he wrote a semi-autobiographical account of the struggle for majority rule in Rhodesia titled Now I Call Him Brother.
 It was claimed that the book was ghost-written for Alec by the professional writer Rebecca de Saintonge.
-The book was not rated highly in literary terms and included the following comments on the then Prime Minister of Zimbabwe, Robert Mugabe (p124) : "Mr Mugabe's Independence speech should have roused every Christian heart in the land.
-The whole tone of his talk was so Christian in content that every believer's heart should have been warmed by the thought that he was talking our language."